kallisto-finance/kallisto-docs/docs/src/guide/scripts.md

 # Curve Chaser Vault Scripts

-The Volume Finance team has developed scripts to trigger the logic in the [Chaser Vault smart contract](chaser-vault.md).
+The Volume Finance team has developed Python scripts to trigger the logic in the [Chaser Vault smart contract](chaser-vault.md).
 These scripts are available in the same [source code repository](https://github.com/kallisto-finance/curve-apy-vault).